Search

 Step 4: Serve the SvelteKit Project Locally#

-Start your SvelteKit project locally with this command:
+Start your SvelteKit project locally with the run command.
+Basic ones are:

 Step 5: Test the Integration#